peteroupc/html3dutil/doc/Surface.md

 <a name='Surface_endPoints'></a>
 ### Surface#endPoints()

-Returns the starting and ending U and V coordinates of this surface.
+Returns the starting and ending u- and v-coordinates of this surface.
 This method calls the evaluator's <code>endPoints</code>
 method if it implements it; otherwise, returns <code>[0, 1, 0, 1]</code>

 #### Return Value

 A four-element array.
-The first and second elements are the starting and ending U coordinates, respectively, of the surface, and the third and fourth elements are its starting and ending V coordinates.
+The first and second elements are the starting and ending u-coordinates, respectively, of the surface, and the third and fourth elements are its starting and ending v-coordinates.
 Returns <code>[0, 1, 0, 1]</code> if the evaluator doesn't implement an <code>endPoints</code>
 method.

 <a name='Surface_evaluate'></a>
 ### Surface#evaluate(u, v)

-Finds the position of this surface at the given U and V coordinates.
+Finds the position of this surface at the given u- and v-coordinates.

 #### Parameters

-* `u` (Type: number)<br>U coordinate of a point on the surface.
+* `u` (Type: number)<br>The Ucoordinate of a point on the surface.
-* `v` (Type: number)<br>V coordinate of a point on the surface.
+* `v` (Type: number)<br>The Vcoordinate of a point on the surface.

 #### Return Value